arvidn/libtorrent/docs/python_binding.rst

 .. __: building.html#step-2-setup-bbv2

-Once you have boost-build set up, you cd to the ``bindings/python`` directory and invoke ``bjam`` with the apropriate settings.
+Once you have boost-build set up, you cd to the ``bindings/python`` directory and invoke ``bjam`` with the appropriate settings.
 For the available build variants, see `libtorrent build options`_.

 .. _`libtorrent build options`: building.html#step-3-building-libtorrent